The Smallshaw’s... and George...

 Mike mailed me back and said he knew Dick very well and had ridden his Otter a couple of weeks before, whilst deciding what bike to buy.
 And had I seen the article about his mate George Greenland in the Saturday Express, I mailed back saying I had material about George and the Smallshaw Triumph Cub that George rode, from Deryk Wylde and ORR.

 And asked if I could do a page on his Foster Otter bike.
-In the mean time I had emailed Ian Ballard for information about the Bike that Mike had bought.
+In the mean time I had emailed Ian Ballard for information about the bike that Mike had bought.
 And was it the bike built by Colin Harvie?

 It was then when Ian mailed me back that I heard of the sudden death of Carol Foster, and every thing had been going so well with the story up-until then.